alybinmurtaza/Wardrobe-Wiz/README.md

 # WardrobeWiz

 WardrobeWiz is a Vite + React front-end for a virtual try-on experience that blends AI styling, retrieval-augmented outfit generation, and sustainability insights.
-Everything runs purely in the browser right now so we can perfect the UX before wiring up the backend.
+Everything runs purely in the browser right now so we can perfect the UX before wiring up the backend

 ## Stack